Prayer for Evangelism: Courage and Kindness to Share Christ

 Who comes to mind as you read this?
 What is one question you could ask them this week that would show care and invite honest dialogue?
 How might you pray for them by name over the next few days?

-If this prayer resonated, take a moment now to name one person before God and ask for a simple next step—an open door, a kind question, or a chance to serve.
+If this prayer touches your heart, take a moment now to name one person before God and ask for a simple next step—an open door, a kind question, or a chance to serve.
 Then, as opportunities arise, move forward with a listening heart and trust that Jesus is already at work.

 Related: Bible Verses for Evangelism: Gentle Words that Share Good News · Bible Verses About Knowledge: What Scripture Says About Understanding, Wisdom, and Humility · The ACTS Prayer Method: A Simple Way to Pray When You Don’t Know Where to Start